Storey's 17th gold 'feels like an out of body experience'

 Storey has come a long way from the 10-year-old swimmer who was told she had "started training too late to be any good at anything".
 Four years later, she was at her first Paralympics in Barcelona, where she won six medals, including two golds, in the pool.

 More medals would follow in Atlanta and Sydney before a persistent ear infection saw her swap her goggles for pedals.
-But whether she was powering wheels or driving through, water it didn't matter - the best was yet to come.
+But whether she was powering wheels or driving through water, it didn't matter - the best was yet to come.

 Since her cycling debut at the Beijing Paralympics, Storey has won 12 gold medals.
 She has never lost a Paralympic cycling race.